patrickjlong1/sas-tutorials-base-sas/README.md

 # sas-tutorials-base-sas
-Repository for code to accompany Base Programming – Performance Based Exam
+Repository for code to accompany Base Programming in SAS 9.4 Performance Based Exam Video Tutorials.